728rabbit/PHP-FcmApi/README.md

-# Use the Firebase Cloud Messaging service to send messages to devices
+# FcmApi
+The FcmApi class is a PHP implementation designed to interact with Firebase Cloud Messaging (FCM) for sending push notifications.
+It uses OAuth 2.0 for authentication and JWT for secure access.